vcian/laravel-ip-gateway/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=for-the-badge)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/vcian/laravel-ip-gateway?style=for-the-badge)](https://packagist.org/packages/vcian/laravel-ip-gateway)

+## Features

+*  The Laravel Ip gateway package helps you to blacklist or whitelist IP to prevent unauthorized access to your application.

+*  Since blacklists deny access to specific entities, they are best used when a limited number of items need to be denied access.
+When most entities need to be denied access, a whitelist approach is more efficient.

 ## Requirements

 PHP ^8.0

-## Features

-*  The Laravel Ip gateway package helps you to blacklist or whitelist IP to prevent unauthorized access.

-*  Since blacklists deny access to specific entities, they are best used when a limited number of items need to be denied access.
-When most entities need to be denied access, a whitelist approach is more efficient

 ## Installation